Five agile change toolkits

 To find out more about agile methodology and embedding change management within it, please read our Ultimate Guide to Agile for Change Managers.

+The Change Canvas, also known as ‘change-on-a-page,’ serves as a condensed version of the change plan.
+While previous iterations leaned towards a project plan format, the current version focuses on key questions that change practitioners must answer.
 Previous versions of the change canvas are often designed with more of a project plan slant.
 In the current version, we focus on a core set of questions that the change practitioner needs to answer in creating a change plan.
 To download the canvas click here.

 A core part of agile is about experimenting and iterating through a series of changes, versus planning one change.
 The idea is that each small change is an experiment with a hypothesis that can be tested and proven to be true or false using data.
 When the overall change becomes a series of smaller changes, each change iterates on the previous change.
-The overall risk of failure is reduced and each change is one step closer toward the ultimate successful end state.
+The overall risk of failure is reduced and each change is one step closer to the ultimate successful end state.

-Applying this concept in change management – The change experiment card is a template to help you design, plan and test your change experiment.
+Applying this concept in change management – The change experiment card is a template to help you design, plan, and test your change experiment.
 To download the template please click here.

 Change experiments can range from: